 While we’re focusing on the direction to face your RV, remember that your awning helps shade the side of your RV from direct sunlight on the passenger side.

-Unless it’s too windy, your awning can create an excellent sunblock, allowing you to sit outside in the breeze in the awning’s shade and also reduce the sun warming up the side of your RV, or sit inside in your RV air conditioning and reduce the incoming heat from the sun.
+Unless it’s too windy, your awning can create an excellent sunblock, allowing you to sit outside to enjoy the breeze in the awning’s shade.
+You’ll also reduce the sun warming up the side of your RV or help to maintain a cooler temperature inside your RV while your air conditioning is running.

 using our RV awning to keep our RV cool

-Keeping our RV cool with our awning while boondocking.
+Keeping our RV cool with our awning opened while boondocking.

 Get Even More Air Flowing To Keep Your RV Cool

 We swapped out a skylight in our kitchen for a fantastic fan vent.
-Not only does it act as an extra ventilation method while cooking strong-smelling foods, but it also creates airflow at a low volume.
+Not only does it act as an extra ventilation method while cooking food, but it also creates airflow at a low volume.

-Sitting near an open window (in my office space, for instance) I can feel the difference in airflow from the window between having the fan on or off.
+To give you an example, while I’m sitting near an open window (in my office space, for instance), I can feel the difference in airflow from the window between having the fan on or off.

 Fan-tastic fan RV vent